Beer Lover’s Guide: Tilted Barn Brewery

 A bumpy dirt road framed by deep woods and a distant field of untrimmed Christmas trees leads to Tilted Barn Brewery in Exeter.
 Construction equipment surrounds a deep trench that will become a new irrigation pond to quench the thirst of spruces and firs, and a half-acre of hops that, come spring, will twirl themselves up sixteen-foot trellises towering nearby.
 The century-old barn leans slightly while two dogs — a black lab named Tupelo and a yellow one called Summit (after a type of hop) — greet visitors with a friendly tail wagging and sniff.
 Roast Beef, a Calico cat, darts by and couldn’t be bothered to say hello.

 Inside the cozy shingled barn, brewer and owner Matt Richardson points to the brewery’s new stainless steel seven-barrel system visible through the tasting room windows.
-The original, smaller tanks are off to Mystic, Connecticut, sold to another brewer, and Richardson’s planning to use the money to purchase a new canning system or fermenters.
+The original, smaller tanks are off to Mystic, Connecticut, sold to another brewer, and Richardson’s using the money to purchase a new canning system.
 Now that Rhode Island’s expanded beer laws allow each visitor to purchase up to a caseload of beer (288 ounces, up from seventy-two), the increased production capacity helps him keep up with demand.
 The new laws and more business inspired Richardson to quit his day job at the USDA to brew full-time at his home-turned-brewery.

 “People told me I am crazy; federal job, stable pay, retirement, benefits, but it’s not for me,” he says.
 “It was a great job, don’t get me wrong, but this is what I want to be doing.”
 In the barn’s rafters, two surfboards wait for summer.